Home > Research > Researchers > Stephen Wilkinson

 Research overview

-From 2013 to 2021, he was the joint leader of a large Wellcome-funded research programme about the Ethics and Regulation of Human Reproductive Donation.
-Since 2022, he has led another large Wellcome project called The Future of Human Reproduction: transformative agendas and methods for the Humanities and Social Sciences, a collaboration with Lancaster colleagues from Design, English Literature, Law, Linguistics, Philosophy, & Psychology.
+From 2013 to 2021, Stephen was the joint leader (with Prof Rosamund Scott) of a large Wellcome-funded research programme about the Ethics and Regulation of Human Reproductive Donation.
+He is currently leading another large Wellcome project called The Future of Human Reproduction: transformative agendas and methods for the Humanities and Social Sciences, a collaboration with colleagues from Design, English Literature, Law, Linguistics, Philosophy, Psychology, and Sociology.
 He has previously held research grants from the AHRB, AHRC, British Academy, and Leverhulme Trust.

 PhD supervision